stevestreza/VillainousStyle/README.md

 Styles
 ======

+Styles affect drawing and positioning.
+Most will affect the next TTStyle objects in the chain.

 * Fills
  * TTSolidFillStyle - Fills the current shape with a solid color
  * TTLinearGradientFillStyle - Fills the current shape with a gradient between two colors